arungudelli/golang/content/en/tips/check-map-contains-key-go.md

 ## Using `Go` `map` index notation

-Here are the Steps to check if a map contains a key in Golang using index notation
+Here are the Steps to check if a map contains a key in `Golang` using index notation

 1. Index the map with the given key.
-2. When we index a map in Go, we will get two return values.
+2. When we index a `map` in `Go`, we will get two return values.
 3. First return value contains the value and the second return value is a boolean that indicates if the key exists or not.

 We will go through an example to understand it further.